Excessive licking in dogs: Vet's guide to causes and treatment

 Excessive licking in dogs is an act that can test the patience of a saint.
 However, your dog isn't licking to be difficult.
 Excessive licking is a sign of a larger issue at play.
 The core reason for this behavior can stem from a large variety of both medical conditions and behavioral issues.
 Irrespective of the cause, all require investigation and treatment.

 It is not recommended to ignore excessive licking or dismiss its importance.
-Discovering and treating the underlying reason why your dog licks a lot, whether this is their paws or elsewhere on their bodies, is the key to stopping this behavior.
+Discovering and treating the underlying reason behind this behavior is the key to stopping it.
+Whether you're wondering why do dogs lick their paws, or if it's somewhere else on their body.

 Tests, veterinary care and treatments can add up, however, and chronic and excessive licking may turn into a lengthy and complex process to find the correct cause, therefore increasing your costs and expenses.
 This isn’t the same in all cases but it is a detail to factor in.